Dr Howard Stevens, a skin cancer specialist, explains why some people may be at higher risk and how screening can be beneficial.

 If your child is born with moles, or they develop quite early, or appear in numbers during adolescence, a fair chance you will have been referred to a dermatologist for monitoring.

 If not, this is a good idea.
 We don’t want to cause concern to anyone and melanoma in childhood is rare, although in teenage years, the incidence does increase.

 As with an adult, a specialist should examine any mole on a child’s skin which is changing quickly, differs notably from others, develops an irregular border, or starts to bleed, or look like more like a sore.

 Skin Care Network’s skin cancer screening in London is a consultant led service, available to all patients.
 A proactive part of our skin cancer treatment program, including a lifetime’s advice on staying safe.

 In cost terms, monitoring and early detection is almost always a saving but the real savings are greater.
 Peace of mind and the knowledge that if an issue is found, this will be dealt with at an early stage.

-If you are in an at risk group, we would strongly recommend screening.
-Your program will be tailored to you, your body, skin, history, age and lifestyle, not an off the peg solution.
+If you are in an at risk group, we would recommend screening.
+Helpful to read a case study on early detection, although your program will be tailored to you, your body, skin, history, age and lifestyle.

 Skin cancer screening is part of our specialist service.
 You can see more via the main skin cancer treatment menu, our friendly staff are also available to talk through your needs, or arrange a convenient visit.